prestonharberts/fedora-40-configuration/docs/firefox.md

 			- General
 				- Clear clipboard: 2 minutes

+### Dark Reader

+Open the extension, and switch Off to On if you would like website to be displayed in dark mode.
+Change the following settings:

+- Contrast: -12

 ### Enhancer for YouTube

 Click the Enhancer for YouTube extension button, and change the following settings:

+- Theme
+  - Dark theme: On (if wanted); YouTube-DeepDark (custom)
+    - YouTube DeepDark (custom): ff0000; #242424; #292929; #454545
 - Video player
 	- Controls
 		- Loop: Off